bujojo16/obfuskey/README.md

 ## Table of content
 1. How to use
 2. How it works
-    a.
+- a.
 Offsetting algorythm
-    b.
+- b.
 Obfuscation multiplier
 3. Passwords

 ## 1. How to use
-1.1 Prerequirements
+### 1.1 Prerequirements
 This was written using Python 3.11 and you should definitely use this version.
 Python 3 by itself won't work because the "match" operator was made available only around version 3.9 and the user interface uses quite a lot of case matchers.
 Make sure your Python version supports case-matchers.

-1.2 Running the program
+### 1.2 Running the program
-clone this repository or download it and unzip it somewhere.
+- clone this repository or download it and unzip it somewhere.
-Open a command-line terminal
+- Open a command-line terminal
-navigate to the location of this repository run the following command: python main.py
+- navigate to the location of this repository
+- run the following command: python main.py
-Follow the instructions
+- Follow the instructions
-Read the help menu, read the info menus
+- Read the help menu, read the info menus
-Try with a fake seedphrase to see how it works and if it suits your need
+- Try with a fake seedphrase to see how it works and if it suits your need
+- go to the output directory in the project to see the resulting file
+- fine tune the resulting file to make sure you will recover your passwords

 Please note it is nonsensical to run both an obfuscation and a desobfuscation on the same seedphrase since these operations reciprocate.
 You should run the desobfuscation on the result of an obfuscation.